 Pharmacy Services (Florida)

-Mayo Clinic brought its team approach to medicine to Jacksonville, Fla., in 1986.
+Mayo Clinic brought its team approach to medicine to Jacksonville, Florida, in 1986.
 Mayo Clinic medical, surgical and research staff represent more than 40 medical and surgical specialties.
-The Mayo Clinic hospital combines the best modern technology with quality patient care.
+Mayo Clinic Hospital in Florida combines the best modern technology with quality patient care.

-With more than 5,000 employees, Mayo Clinic in Florida brings inpatient and outpatient services under one roof.
+With more than 5,000 employees, the Jacksonville campus of Mayo Clinic brings inpatient and outpatient services under one roof.
 This integration consolidates a team approach that brings together pharmacists, physicians, researchers and educators who collaborate to do what's best for patients.
 State-of-the-art equipment, advanced technologies and a nurturing, friendly environment merge the science of medicine with the art of healing.